-In order to ensure student mastery and progress toward full implementation of the NGSS at AIA, the regional office has a Content Specialist who supports administrators and teachers in this work.
-The Content Specialist provides support to AIA teachers by providing professional development/planning support sessions throughout the year.
+In order to ensure student mastery and progress toward full implementation of the NGSS at Aspire Slauson Academy Charter, the regional office has a Content Specialist who supports administrators and teachers in this work.
+As part of the core leadership team, content specialists receive training in providing professional development created by the K-12 Alliance at WestEd Project Directors and Regional Directors.
+The Content Specialist provides support to the Charter School's teachers by providing eight professional development sessions throughout the year.
 In 2017-18 topics included How People Learn, using Notebooks for formative data collection, and Modeling.
 In 2018-19, teachers received professional development in building Learning Frameworks using the Conceptual Flow process, Analyzing Instructional Materials for the three dimensions, and a deep dive into the Cross Cutting Concepts.
+In 2019-20, teacher received professional development in written argumentation in the science classroom and unit/lesson planning.